Documentation Index

 | Field | Type | Required | Description |

-content | string | Yes | Message content |
+content | string | Yes | Message content (human turn; source_type is set from auth) |

 metadata | object | No | Additional metadata (e.g., content_blocks, tool call info) |